UoA-CARES/cares_reinforcement_learning/docs/developer_guide/environments.md

 2. Converting environment outputs into the framework’s standard observation and experience [types][types-code].
 3. Providing the metadata required by the algorithms and training loops in a consistent format.

-For single-agent environments, this means wrapping the task as a [SARL](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/envs/sarl/sarl_environment.py) environment with a single observation and action interface.
-For multi-agent environments, the wrapper must instead follow the [MARL](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/envs/marl/marl_environment.py) structure, preserving agent ordering and returning observations, actions, and transition data in a way that is consistent across all agents.
+For single-agent environments, this means wrapping the task as a [SARL][sarl-env-code] environment with a single observation and action interface.
+For multi-agent environments, the wrapper must instead follow the [MARL][marl-env-code] structure, preserving agent ordering and returning observations, actions, and transition data in a way that is consistent across all agents.
 This is especially important because the framework uses the environment wrappers to enforce the expected typing and structure used by the algorithms.

+## Implementation Steps
+To implement a new envrionment wrapper in the CARES Reinforcement Learning package you need to follow four steps:

+1. Implement the `<Environment>` class in the [envrionment folder][envs-code].
+2. Define the run time parameters for the environment in [configurations file][envs-config].
+3. Register the constructor in the [EnvironmentFactory][envs-fact].

+This modular design enables reproducibility, flexible experimentation, and minimal code changes for new envrionments.

+!!! tip "Design Guidance"

+    Keep the envrionment wrapper as clean and stable as possible.
+The algorithms should not need to know whether the underlying environment comes from Gymnasium, PettingZoo, or a custom envrionment.
+This separation keeps the training code independent of the envrionment backend and allows new environments to be added without modifying the algorithms or training loops.

-### Base Environment Interface
+## 1. Create Environment Interface

 The SARL and MARL interfaces ultimately inherit from [BaseEnvironment][base-env-code], which defines the shared contract across environment types.
 At minimum, every wrapper is expected to implement a public: